Tuesday 10.30am - 11.30am

-Held at Methodist Church Hall, Lansdowne Road.
+Held at St Matthew's Church Hall, Cleveland Road, Crumpsall.

 Tai Chi is part of the Chinese Kung Fu system, a martial art that dates back to the 1660's.
 It has been well documented that practitioners of this system develop: